Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 Step 4: Cut the Tank Loose From the Water Lines

 Okay, the last thing we need to do before taking this piece of junk to the scrap heap is cut it loose from the water lines.
 On the hot water side, we don't really have much to worry about in the way of where we cut the line.
 The water from this side of the tank is off and emptied so we won't have any real mess to speak of.

 Your only real consideration here is how much you'll have to do to reconnect it.
 This is definitely a "less is more" scenario.
 If at all possible, we'd like to just go up a few inches off the tank and cut so that we can use as little material as possible connecting our new tank.

 Use a copper tubing cutter to cut your water lines.
-It's important not to go to fast meaning you snug it up to the line, go around a couple times then tighten again, then go around a couple times, then tighten and so on.
-Don't tighten down to fast or you will "oval" out the pipe and your new ROUND fittings won't fit.
+It's important not to go too fast, meaning you snug it up to the line, go around a couple of times, then tighten again, then go around a couple of times, then tighten, and so on.
+Don't tighten down too fast, or you will "oval" out the pipe, and your new ROUND fittings won't fit.

 Step 5: Installing Our New Hot Water Heater

 Installing our water heater is really as easy as reversing everything we just did.
 We need to put the new water tank in place being sure that the hot and cold water sides are properly lined up with the plumbing as it was before.
 Not everything has to be in the perfect place as you will have some room for adjustment as you go but let's get it pretty close here.
 I suggest reconnecting in the following order.